httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Representation digests help verify the integrity of the entire representation data that has been uploaded so far, which might strech across multiple requests.

 If the client knows the integrity digest of the entire representation data before creating an upload resource, it MAY include the `Repr-Digest` header field when creating an upload ({{upload-creation}}).
 Once the upload is completed, the server can compute the integrity digest of the received representation data and compare it to the provided digest.
-If the digests don't match the server SHOULD consider the transfer failed and not process the representation data further.
+If the digests don't match, the server SHOULD consider the upload failed and not process the representation further.
 This way, the integrity of the entire representation data can be protected.

 Alternatively, when creating an upload ({{upload-creation}}), the client MAY ask the server to compute and return the integrity digests using a `Want-Repr-Digest` field conveying the preferred algorithms.
 The response SHOULD include at least one of the requested digests, but MAY not include it.